UMLS-DL/UVA/README.md

 ## How to train a LexLM model using a UVA dataset?
 Below are the commands for preparing, training, and testing a LexLM model to be executed in a sequence.
 The paths need to be adjusted according to the project setting if using the downloaded dataset path parameter $train_dataset_fp instead of $train_dataset_dp.

+The training and testing job was deployed to a server with 240 GB of system RAM and a Tesla V100X 32G GPU.
+The batch size may be reduced or increased based on the GPU RAM.

 <pre>
 WORKSPACE=/data/Bodenreider_UMLS_DL/UVA; \
 UMLS_VERSION=2021AA-ACTIVE; \